kokoslabs/apipie/docs/src/basic_syntax/env.md

 {"url":"https://httpbin/get?{SONETHING}"}
 ```

-that is it, very simple
+That is it, very simple.